Go fishing and birdwatching at King River in Albany.

 Small boats can be launched into the river at the upper and lower bridges.

-Albany is about a four and a half hour drive south of Perth or you can fly there in just over an hour.
+Albany is about a 4.5 hours drive south of Perth or you can fly there in just over an hour.

 ActivitiesBirdwatching Boating Canoeing/Kayaking Fishing Swimming